return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/iwl-trans_h.rst

 command_groups_size
     number of command groups, to avoid illegal access

-sdio_adma_addr
-    the default address to set for the ADMA in SDIO mode until we get the ALIVE from the uCode

 cb_data_offs
     offset inside skb->cb to store transport data at, must have space for at least two pointers